This article originally appeared on VICE UK.

-On D'Arblay Street in Soho there's a basement which was once a "hostess bar" I worked in.
-A clip joint, where we'd blag men into buying ludicrously-priced champagne that we poured onto the floor or into plant pots.
+On D'Arblay Street in Soho there's a basement which was once a "hostess bar."
+I used to work there.
+It was a clip joint where we'd lure men into buying ludicrously-priced champagne that we poured onto the floor or into plant pots.
 Most of the girls were hookers, though not officially.
-I walked down there recently and it looks as though it's an accountant's office now.
-These places have disappeared, and rightly so – we ripped men off and watched bouncers threatened them if they complained.
+I walked down there recently and it appears to be an accountant's office now.
+These places have disappeared, and rightly so—we ripped men off and watched bouncers threaten them if they complained.
 Soho has already been cleaned up.
 The sex workers who remain are operating legitimately, selling a legal service.

 And yet, in December 2013, 250 police officers violently raided more than 25 Soho flats, purportedly looking for victims of trafficking.
 Doors were broken down, women were dragged onto the street in their underwear.
 Not a single victim of trafficking was found and, after a series of court hearings, most of the flats were allowed to reopen.
 However, evictions are still underway.